ubccpsc/310/project/AutoTest.md

 # AutoTest

 AutoTest is a mechanism for validating your project deliverables.
 It uses _exactly_ the same mechanism to validate your code as most industrial teams use: automated testing.
-In our case we are using the [Mocha Test Environment](https://mochajs.org/) with [Chai Expectations](http://chaijs.com/api/bdd/) for unit tests and [IcedFrisby](https://www.npmjs.com/package/icedfrisby) for integration tests.
+In our case we are using the [Mocha Test Environment](https://mochajs.org/) with [Chai Expectations](http://chaijs.com/api/bdd/) for unit tests.
 Automation is a cornerstone of continuous integration practices which enable teams to quickly and confidently evolve their software systems while retaining trust in its operability.

 While we will evaluate your code with a private suite, you should also create a personal suite to validate your code yourself.